IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager-electron.md

 dockManager.layout = { ...dockManager.layout };
 ```

-This updates only the `layout` of the Dock Manager.
-We should also move the pane content element to its new window.
-For this purpose, we use the [`document.adoptNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptNode) method.
+Next, we need to move the pane content element to its new window.
+For this purpose, we use the [`document.adoptNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/adoptNode) method, which allows us to transfer the content element node to the new document and finally, append it as a child of the new Dock Manager component.

 ```ts
 const contentElement = dockManager.querySelector('[slot=' + draggedPane.contentId + ']');